 On arrival back in the USA after our seasonal stint in New Zealand, I happened across a job posting that so perfectly described my skill set, I could not resist applying for it.
 Besides, it was local (in Santa Cruz), and, at a place I had always thought I would love to work—the local community college.
 I proceeded through each step—submitting my resumé, surviving an in-person test of skills and design sense, appearing for an interview before a hiring committee of six, and then… nothing.
 After several months, I finally received an email that basically said I was not chosen.
 Thinking, ok, some of the other seven candidates that I’d met at the live test also seemed quite qualified and so, that’s just the way it goes sometimes.

 Fast forward another four months, and another email from the same institution appeared, informing me of a similar open position in another department.
 I followed up, passed the interview and got the job, meanwhile, learning that the reason I didn’t get the first one was because the position had been eliminated!
-Wow… 6 months of questioning my own worth, and it had nothing to do with me, haha.
+Wow… 6 months of questioning my own worth, and it was never “about me,” haha.

-Loving the work, the co-workers, my bosses, the educational environment of a public community college, I threw myself into the role of Graphic Design Communication Specialist, producing 21 (now 22, soon to be 23) catalogs for the program, along with a wide and interesting variety of other materials, including everything from graphic art for kids’ water bottles to t-shirts for youth camp and staff, to print ads, to flyers, posters, banners, gift certificates, newsletters, and to website updating and maintenance (with an eye towards accessibility issues and cleaner coding).
+Loving the work, the co-workers, my bosses, the educational environment of a public community college, I threw myself into the role of Graphic Design Communication Specialist, producing over 55 catalogs (as of August 2023) for the program, along with a wide and interesting variety of other materials, including everything from graphic art for kids’ water bottles to t-shirts for youth camp and staff, to print ads, to flyers, posters, banners, gift certificates, newsletters, and to website updating and maintenance (with an eye towards accessibility issues and cleaner coding).
 Whew—but I loved every minute of it all, my dream job.
 (Note: work samples can be found on this site’s Portfolio page in the Print category).